aws/aws-cdk/packages/@aws-cdk/core-app-scoped-staging-synthesizer/README.md

 import { AppScopedStagingSynthesizer } from 'aws-cdk-lib/core-app-scoped-staging-synthesizer';

 const app = new App({
-  defaultSynthesizer: new AppScopedStagingSynthesizer({
   appId: 'my-app-id',
-  }),
+  defaultSynthesizer: new AppScopedStagingSynthesizer(),
 });

 const stack = new Stack(app, 'my-stack');